 “My family does not belong to a place of worship”, A scout can find a person who can attest to the scout’s belief in being a good person and that the scout is morally straight.

 Letters of reference are a convenience to your board of review; our Potawatomi Area Council has made the choice to ask for these letters.
 Letters should to be sent out as early as possible.
-Copies of the letters are found at the bottom of this page.
+A copy of the letter request is found at the bottom of this page.

-It is the scout’s responsibility to see that the letters go out to the people he is seeking references from.
+It is the scout’s responsibility to see that the letters go out to the people from whom he is seeking a reference.

 The top of the letter should be filled out by the scout with his personal contact information and handed to the individual that is being asked to write the letter, include an envelope addressed to the Council office, have a stamp on it.